 TIME FOR REAL CHANGE

 But then, around the end of 2012, my personal life went through a period of extreme change.
-Within six months, I moved across Australia, then travelled to Europe, my relationship ended, and I ended up living back with my mum in the States.
-Things became further complicated as I started a new relationship with an Englishman.
+Within a six month period, I moved across Australia, travelled to Europe, ended a long-term relationship, and then moved back to the States with my mum.
+(And to make things more complicated, I started a new relationship with an Englishman.

-My future lay out before me and it was time to ask myself, “What do I want my life to look like?”
+My future was laid out before me and it was time to ask myself, “What do I want my life to look like?”

-I had started thinking a lot about my values and about what really mattered to me.
-I realised that what I wanted most in life was to feel loved and healthy, to have freedom, to create and learn, to explore and enjoy the beauty in the world.
+I had started thinking a lot about my values and about what really mattered to me and I realised what I wanted most in life was to feel loved and healthy, to have freedom, to create and learn, to explore and enjoy the beauty of the world.

 And finally, I realised that minimalism was a tool to help me achieve all these things.
 I stopped viewing minimalism as a restrictive lifestyle and instead as a choice to live the life I want most.

 WHAT DOES LIFE AS A MINIMALIST LOOK LIKE?

 Minimalists, like all people, come in different shapes and sizes.
 My life is extremely different from how it used to be, but I don’t consider myself an extreme minimalist.